alexakhs3301/Slang/README.md

 # Upcomming Features
 We do not stop to support our language.
-Keep up with us to learn first our first upcomming features and updates
+Keep up with us to learn first our upcomming features and updates

 ## Slang (Interpreter)
 * More **Data Types** like `float` and the support of `struct` and `interface`.